-- It is reasonable to assume that the temporary population may be less aware of tsunami risk, locations of tsunami safe zones, signage, understanding of temporal urgency (e.g., if you feel strong ground shaking, evacuate immediately), and local evacuation routes when compared with permanent residents; and - 3.
+- safety, when compared to the permanent population (Raskin and Wang, 2017; illustrated with 2010 U.S. Census data in Figure 2-1); - 2.
+It is reasonable to assume that the temporary population may be less aware of tsunami risk, locations of tsunami safe zones, signage, temporal urgency (e.g., if you feel strong ground shaking, evacuate immediately), and local evacuation routes when compared with permanent residents; and - 3.
 Community planners expressed a need for detailed estimates of tsunami injuries and fatalities, as well as estimates of the number of displaced people following a Cascadia event.
 These data are essential for effective mass care planning.
 Thus, our modeling of tsunami-caused injuries and fatalities is undertaken assuming maximum occupancy, combining permanent and temporary residents, and distinguishing injuries and fatalities between the respective population groups.
-By doing so, we established a range that planners can use and apply educated judgment to estimate impacts at non-maximum occupancy periods.
+By doing so, we established a range that planners can use and then apply educated judgment to estimate impacts at non-maximum occupancy periods.

 Given project scope constraints and discussions with community members we focused our attention on developing a summer weekend "2 AM" population model for all communities, in order to maximize estimates of the temporary population and thus provide a more realistic worst-case tsunami evacuation scenario for those communities.
 Although our summer weekend "2 AM" population scenario does not account for day trippers to the coast, the injury and fatality estimates derived from this scenario, along with the displaced population, may be considered a conservative estimate (i.e., upper bound), as the population model assumes maximum occupancy.
 Conversely, planners can use the permanent resident casualty estimates as a baseline (i.e., lower bound).
 FEMA guidelines (FEMA, 2012a, p.
-3-6) note that full occupancy at the individual building level happens only occasionally and that "point-in-time population models can be used to develop a better understanding of the uncertainty in casualties associated with time, but it is necessary to perform a large number of realizations to do this in a meaningful way."
+3-6) note that full occupancy at the individual building level happens only occasionally and that "point-in-time population models can be used to develop a better understanding of the uncertainty in casualties associated with time, but it is necessary to perform a large number of realizations [...] to do this in a meaningful way."
 Such extensive modeling for all communities was beyond the scope of this project.
 Within this range, planners can estimate the number of temporary residents present in their communities at other times of year and assume the injury and fatality estimates will scale proportionally.